petrgazarov/FastAPI-app/README.md

 - Error handler middlewares
 - CORS middleware
 - Two separate types of authentication (static auth token for an internal endpoint + Supertokens for user authentication)
-- Project dependencies using requirements.txt
+- Dependencies management using Poetry
 - And more.

 ## Inspiration